Demmythetechie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4: Display the last ten lines of passwd file
 Task 5: Display the first ten lines of passwd file Task 6: Displays the third line of file iacta
+Task 7: create a file with content Best School